Infierno en el Ring

 Infierno en el Ring is the name of an annual professional wrestling super show or pay-per-view (PPV) event held by the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) since 2008.
 The term Infierno en el Ring is also the "brand name" used by CMLL for a multi-man steel cage match where the last man in the cage is either forced to unmask or have his hair shaved off.
 Before 2008 the Infierno en el Ring match was the main event of other shows such as the Entre Torre Infernal show in 2000 and the CMLL 74th Anniversary Show in 2007.
-19 matches have taken place so far with the most recent being the 2016 Infierno en el Ring, which took place on December 25, 2016.
+At least 74 matches have taken place as of the 2026 Sin Salida event, which took place on January 2, 2026.

 Match type

 The Infierno en el Ring match is a steel cage match where all the competitors are locked in the cage during the match.
 After a certain time interval, between three and eight minutes traditionally, the wrestlers are allowed to escape the cage by climbing over the top and to the floor.
 The last two wrestlers remaining in the cage then wrestled against each other under Lucha de Apuestas (bet match) rules inside the steel cage.
 Whoever loses the match is forced to either unmask or have their hair shaved off per Lucha Libre traditions.